zsdotkr/pico-rmii-ethernet/README.md

     ```

 ## <U>Compile</U>
-1. Move to top directory after Fork or clone this repository
+1. Move to top directory after fork or clone this repository
 1. Run `git submodule update --init --recursive` to update `lib/lwip` repository source
 1. Create `build` directory and move to it
 1. Run `cmake ..`